What we treat

 And then there are certain medications that can bring on weight gain as a side effect.
 Some antipsychotics, antidepressants, and blood pressure medicines fall into this category.

 In some cases, there might be an alternative treatment you can try.
-Check in with your provider for advice.
+Speak with your provider for advice, as each person may respond differently to these medications.

 Sleep and weight loss